-- 1. Detention
+- 1. In School Suspension

-- 2. In-School suspension

-- 3. Community Service
+- 2. Community Service

-- 4. Parent Conference
+- 3. Parent Conference

-- 5. Behavior contract
+- 4. Behavior Contract

-Level III Offenses and Consequences:
+Level III Offenses and consequences:

 For any occurrence of Level III misbehavior, student incidents will be referred to the Head of School or Dean of Students.
-Student incidents, and the Senior Leadership Team's responses, will be posted in RenWeb and will be copied to parents and the Dean of Students:
+Student incidents, and the Administration Team's responses, will be posted on RenWeb and will be copied to parents and the Dean of Students.